eriqande/con-gen-csu/assignments/006-simple-snakemake-maneuvers/README.md

 Snakemake to ensure that you have things set up correctly.

-In this directory `assignments/006-simple-snakemake-maneuvers` (sync your fork and pull main to your local clone if you don't yet see it) there is a copy of the Snakefile (and the associated conda environments) that we played with in class.
+In the directory `assignments/006-simple-snakemake-maneuvers` (sync your fork and pull main to your local clone if you don't yet see it) there is a copy of the Snakefile (and the associated conda environments) that we played with in class.
 I want you to modify this Snakefile to process our familiar `con-gen-csu`